Analysis: As small-cap stocks lag, Wall Street worries about broad slowdown

 “We’ve been trimming some of the winners that have had massive moves up and deploying them into some of the more mature larger cap names,” said Lamar Villere, a portfolio manager at Villere & Co.

-Among Villere's few new purchases are shares of ViacomCBS Inc , which dropped more than 27% on March 26 after losses at Archegos, a hedge fund run by former Tiger Asia manager Bill Hwang, triggered a fire sale of media stocks.
+Among Villere's few new purchases are shares of ViacomCBS Inc, which dropped more than 27% here on March 26 after losses at Archegos, a hedge fund run by former Tiger Asia manager Bill Hwang, triggered a fire sale of media stocks.

 “There are fewer attractive values to be found in small caps right now,” Villere said.